habedi/habedi.github.io/_posts/2015-06-6-Nice-Quotes.md

 summary: Some really nice quotes to be shared!
 ---

-I've just finished compiling a list of love quotes (in my humble opinion) mostly from ancient Roman philosophers and orators and poets such as Horace and Vergil and Cicero that I want to share with you folks, so without further adue let's have a look at these bunch of lovely words:
+I've just finished compiling a list of love quotes (in my humble opinion) mostly from ancient Roman philosophers and orators and poets such as Horace and Vergil and Cicero that I want to share with you folks, so without further ado let's have a look at these bunch of lovely words:

     "bonus vir semper tiro" ~ "a good man is always learning"